ARMmbed/mbed-os/targets/TARGET_ARM_SSG/TARGET_CM3DS_MPS2/README.md

 Replace `/dev/ttyUSB0` with your correct serial port (something like `COM6` on Windows).

-* `mbedls` does not link CM3DS target ID with its name so execute the command:
+* `mbedls` does not link CM3DS target ID with its name, so execute the command:
 ```bash
 mbedls --mock 5004:ARM_CM3DS_MPS2
 ```

-* You can now compile and run the tests :+1: :
+* You can now compile and run the tests
 ```bash
 mbed test -m ARM_CM3DS_MPS2 -t COMPILER
 ```